 Your computer will have limited access to the network and Internet until it has successfully completed the SNAP process.
 If you have additional questions about this system please contact the ITU Support Center at 703-993-8870.

 Mason security guidelines require the use of the University standard Symantec Endpoint package on computers connected to the Mason network.
-If you do not have the University standard package installed, SNAP will provide a link to it.
-You may also click here and download either the 32 or 64 bit Un-Managed client (this will open a new browser window) for your system.
+If you do not have SEP 12, please download the client.

 Prior to beginning this process you will need to uninstall any non-standard anti-virus software and temporarily disable any firewall software/pop-up blockers on your computer.
 Examples of common anti-virus software include McAfee, Norton, Trend Micro, etc. Failure to uninstall your non-standard anti-virus software may cause your computer to crash.